 These persistent symptoms can lead to further life problems, such as loss of job, relationship problems, loss of self-esteem or confidence, financial problems, mood dysregulation, and other mental health problems.

-Common causes of TBI include anything that causes concussions, such as: falls — 48% of all head injuries are due to falls; being struck by or against an object — 17%, the second-most common cause; followed by motor-vehicle accidents.
-Other causes include bike accidents, sports injuries, and combat injuries, such being near concussive bomb blasts.
+Common causes of TBI include anything that causes concussions, such as falls — 48% of all head injuries are due to falls; being struck by or against an object — 17%, the second-most common cause; followed by motor-vehicle accidents.
+Other causes include bike accidents, sports injuries, and combat injuries, such as being near concussive bomb blasts.

 Hyperbaric Oxygen Treatment

 Breathing room air (21% oxygen or O2) at atmospheric pressure at sea level (1 atmosphere or 1ATM), about 97 percent of the total oxygen in the blood is bound to hemoglobin and 3 percent dissolved into the blood serum.
-By the time the oxygen diffuses through the tissues, into the cells, and reaches the mitochondria (energy producing organelles inside the cells), only trace amounts are available.
+By the time the oxygen diffuses through the tissues, into the cells, and reaches the mitochondria (energy-producing organelles inside the cells), only trace amounts are available.
 HBOT’s main function is to temporarily super-saturate body tissues with oxygen.
 HBOT delivering 100-percent oxygen at 1.3 ATM increases dissolved oxygen in the serum by seven-fold.
 HBOT delivering 100-percent oxygen at 3.00 ATM increases dissolved oxygen in the serum by more than a factor of 15.
 Body tissues outside the circulation will thereby experience a commensurate increase in oxygen concentration.

 A warning: If a hyper-oxygenated state is maintained for long periods, it will cause significant oxidative damage to the body tissues, undermining any health benefits.
 Long periods of HBOT are harmful.
-But short, 1-hour pulses of HBOT triggers a variety of healing processes without overwhelming the body’s antioxidant systems.
+But short, 1-hour pulses of HBOT trigger a variety of healing processes without overwhelming the body’s antioxidant systems.
 Current known health-inducing responses from HBOT include stimulating powerful anti-inflammatory effect, reduction of edema, increased blood perfusion, new blood vessel growth, improved immune response, enhancement of the body’s antioxidant system, improved stem-cell activity from bone marrow, improved growth of neuronal axons, and modulation of thousands of genes involved in bodily healing.

 Just as with any medicinal dosing, while the right dose can heal, too much medicine can harm.
 With TBI, too big a dose of HBOT will worsen the condition.
-Dose is determined by the pressure in the chamber and the time spent in the chamber.
+The dose is determined by the pressure in the chamber and the time spent in the chamber.
 The higher-pressure treatment of 2.0 ATM is best for infections but will worsen TBI.
 After several decades of research, it has been determined that TBI is best treated with lower pressures and session time limits.

 The recommended HBOT protocol for TBI is currently one or more blocks of 40, 1-hour sessions delivered at 1.3 or 1.5 ATM.
-Case reports of individuals who have suffered with post-TBI symptoms for decades, and who prior to treatment had SPECT scans showing decreased perfusion in multiple brain regions, found not only marked improvement in function, but SPECT scans after HBOT were normal.
+Case reports of individuals who have suffered from post-TBI symptoms for decades, and who prior to treatment had SPECT scans showing decreased perfusion in multiple brain regions, found not only marked improvement in function, but SPECT scans after HBOT were normal.

 After treatment, patients report improvement in concentration, emotional stability, ability to multitask, and memory.

 HBOT is not FDA-approved for TBI treatment.
-This is due to the fact that it is not possible to develop a sham treatment for it and, thus, no placebo-controlled trials have been done to demonstrate its effectiveness over a placebo.
+This is due to the fact that it is not possible to develop a sham treatment for it and, thus, no placebo-controlled trials have been done to demonstrate its effectiveness over placebo.
 Because HBOT is not FDA approved, insurance companies will typically not pay for it.